 - Tables that are too long or too wide to fit on one page can be carried over to a facing page, but authors should try to avoid creating tables that span more than two pages.
 In general, very large tables should appear as supplements in the online version of the article only.

 - Tables should contain only three horizontal rules (lines)—one before the column headings, one after those headings, and one at the bottom of the table—and no vertical rules.

-- Captions no longer need to be detailed enough that tables can be understood apart from the text, but they should provide enough information that readers can easily perceive the tables’ purpose and structure (if there is more than one table with the same general structure, the captions to the latter ones can be abbreviated).
+- Captions no longer need to be detailed enough that tables can be understood apart from the text, but they should provide enough information that readers can easily perceive the tables’ purpose and structure (if there is more than one table with the same general structure, the captions to the latter ones can be shortened by referring the reader to the first such table for details).
 Captions should not merely list the contents of tables in a mechanical way.

 - There should be only one set of column headings.
 If the information to be presented seems to require more than that, the table should be redesigned (e.g., by switching the rows and columns) or split into two or more tables.